driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

         kubectl apply -f ./inference/deployment.yaml -n $NAMESPACE
 ```

-To ensure that the api and website are kept up-to-date I added a 'rolling-update' strategy to the deploy step (where the images get reuploaded to the github packages repo)
+To ensure that the api and website are kept up-to-date I added a 'rolling-update' strategy to the deploy step (where the images get reuploaded to the Github packages repo)

 The deployment/\*-deployment name is the metadata.name in the deployment.yaml files.